The Engines of God: Background

 (c) Inakademeri, a.k.a.
-"Nok", a moon of a ringed gas giant, and home to the only known living intelligent species, the Noks, although their technology was roughly equivalent to Earth's early 20th century, and at the time were locked in a long global conflict roughly analogous to World War I.
+"Nok", a moon of a ringed gas giant, and home to the only known non-human intelligent species still alive; the "Noks" had developed technology roughly equivalent to Earth's early 20th century.
+At the time of discovery they were engaged in a global conflict roughly analogous to World War I.

-This lack of easily habitable worlds posed a significant problem because Earth itself was becoming increasingly inhospitable.
-By the year 2202, significant rise in sea-level due to centuries of pollution had altered the environment of the planet considerably, and famine was rampant in many parts of the world.
-Many hoped to somehow establish an off-world colony.
+The lack of other habitable worlds posed a significant problem because Earth was becoming increasingly inhospitable to humans and other species.
+By 2202, global climate change had led to significant rise in sea levels and many other weather-related changes.
+Food shortages and famine were rampant throughout the world.
+Many people were now convinced that humans could only avoid going extinct if they could establish an off-world colony.

 Plot

-The story primarily follows Priscilla Hutchins – also known as "Hutch" – a prestigious starship pilot for the Academy (the organization responsible for many on- and off-world scientific endeavors).
-Hutch receives orders to take the Academy ship "Winckelmann" and evacuate the final archaeological team on the planet Quraqua.
+The story primarily follows Priscilla Hutchins (also known as "Hutch"), a prestigious starship pilot for the Academy of Science and Technology.
+The Academy organizes and finances many on- and off-world scientific endeavors.
+Hutch receives orders to take the Academy FTL ship "Winckelmann" (or "Wink") to Quraqua.
+There she will evacuate the archaeological research team of scientists, along with the artifacts they have gathered over the past ~30 years of study.

-This evacuation is the result of a complicated series of political maneuvers, and is not favored by the Academy, which until this point had conducted extensive surveys of the planet in an attempt to learn about the former alien inhabitants of the world.

-The now-extinct Quraquans had a complex history spanning tens of thousands of years, and scientists had expected to have an unlimited timeframe for scientific discovery.
+The now-extinct Quraquans had a complex civilization spanning tens of thousands of years.
+The science team had expected to have more-or-less unlimited time to complete their scientific discoveries before a massive terraforming project was initiated on the planet.
+The remnants of Quraquan civilization would be destroyed by terraforming process, which was funded by a wealthy, politically powerful corporation called Kozmik.
+Kozmik's political efforts had moved up the timeline for terraforming, despite the Academy's resistance.
+The terraforming process was scheduled to launch several weeks after arrival of the "Wink."

-Instead, they were being driven out after only 28 years, so that Quraqua could be terraformed; as the most Earth-like planet discovered so far, there was a tremendous pressure to begin transforming it into a New Earth, due to the deteriorating conditions of Earth itself.

-A total evacuation was called for, due to the nature of the terraforming process.
-Many nuclear devices were to be detonated in the planet's polar ice caps, in order to raise the world's sea level and bring about a warming climate change.
-This terraforming effort was being led by the wealthy corporation, Kosmik.
+A total evacuation of all humans from the planet was ordered so that terraforming could commence.
+This process includes sequential detonation of multiple nuclear bombs to rapidly melt the polar icecaps and induce volcanic activity.
+Ultimately, the result would be a greenhouse effect that warmed the planet to human-tolerable levels and released sufficient liquid water to form rivers and oceans.

-Just before Hutch was set to leave Earth, the science team on Quraqua – led by Henry Jacobi – made a significant discovery.
-They uncovered a series of carvings that depicted mostly the native Quraquans, but additionally, they discovered one that bore an uncanny resemblance to the statue on Iapetus – presumably, one of the Monument-Makers.
-Even more perplexing, the apparent Monument-Maker took the form of a god of death in the artwork.

-Given this startling connection between the Quraquans and the Monument-Makers, the Academy desperately tried to postpone the terraforming process, but overwhelming political pressure prevented this from happening.
-Instead, one of the leading experts on the Monument-Makers, Richard Wald, joined Hutch on the voyage to Quraqua, so he could lend his expertise to the dig during the little time they had remaining.
+Just before Hutch was scheduled to leave Earth, the Quraquan science team, led by the Henry Jacobi, made a significant discovery: they discovered a carving that bore an uncanny resemblance to the statue on Iapetus, which was presumed to depict one of the Monument-Makers.
+Even more perplexing, this carving depicted a Monument-Maker in the form of a god of death.
+Given this startling connection between the Quraquans and the Monument-Makers, the Academy desperately tried to postpone the terraforming process so they could find additional artifacts.
+They failed to delay the process.
+However, a leading expert on the Monument-Makers, Richard Wald, joined Hutch on the voyage to Quraqua, so he could lend his expertise to the dig during the little time they had remaining.